sonata-project/SonataAdminBundle/Resources/doc/reference/action_export.rst

         }
     }

-If you want to customize the list of fields to export, overwrite getExportFields() method of AbstractAdmin class like
+If you want to customize the list of fields to export, overwrite AbstractAdmin::getExportFields() like
 this:

 .. code-block:: php